jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 the value of the element is not used within the function.

 It is easy to rewire the code that wrote the text and the splits.
-We just need to pull the data we're interested in from each element. <br/> We can see here the rendering of the runner names.
+We just need to pull the data we’re interested in from each element. <br/> We can see here the rendering of the runner names.
 The rendering of the splits would work in the same way.